bmendesh/bmendesh/README.md

 ## Objective

-My journey in cybersecurity marketing has led me to develop a deep interest for cybersecurity itself, and I am now eager to transition into this field.
-As a marketing professional in the cybersecurity space, I've worked closely with cybersecurity teams to create impactful and technically accurate content that helps bridge the gap between technical expertise and strategic messaging.
+Through my work in cybersecurity marketing, I’ve developed a deep understanding of the field and a desire to move beyond marketing creation into hands-on cybersecurity roles.
+Having collaborated closely with security teams, I’m eager to leverage my knowledge and skills to contribute directly in CTI or penetration testing, bridging technical expertise with real-world cyber defense.

 ## Cybersecurity Portfolio